I was brought up in a typical Chinese family.

 Some misconceptions are harmless.

-But insurance ones are not.
+But those about insurance are not.

 Your loved ones may be affected too.

-Financial dreams shall be shattered.
+Financial dreams may be shattered.

 Never let these false beliefs destroy your financial safety net and retirement plans.